-Since I am a giant goof ball I am terrible slow at climbing, so I lost my friends for a while.
-So I had some time to think.
+Since I am a giant goofball, and I am terribly slow at climbing, so I lost my friends for a while.
+So, I had some time to think.

 The Duality Of Things

 I wondered if modern hedonism is a form of self-hate.
-On the one site, I am a health and biohacking fanatic and I love the idea of getting better every day a little bit.
+On the one side, I am a health and biohacking fanatic, and I love the idea of getting better a little bit every day.

 But I also like beer and Kinder Pingui.

-I think we all have incompatible motivating forces and competing behaviors.
+I think we all have opposite motivating forces and competing behaviours.

-So I am evaluating taking better care of myself and lay off booze for a while.
-This is why I decided to start a new experiment: Sober September.
-And I invite all of you to participate.
+So I was evaluating taking better care of myself and laying off the booze for a while.
+This is why I decided to start a new experiment: Sober September, and I invite all of you to participate.

-It is really simple, so only one rule, no booze of any kind in the entirety of September.
+It is effortless, so only one rule, no booze of any kind in the entirety of September.

-On the way back from the Cascada de Tahiti, I talked about my friend about the importance of deconstructing problems.
-So I thought about the common demeanors of my latest struggles.
+On the way back from the Cascada de Tahiti, I talked to my friend about the importance of deconstructing problems.
+So, I thought about the typical demeanours of my latest struggles.

-I feel that booze is great food for my monkey mind and that it is playing a role in triggering mild crisis from time to time.
-And with mild crisis, I mean me casually contemplating doing a sexy backflip of a very high bridge.
+I felt that booze is a great food for my monkey mind and that it was playing a role in triggering mild crises from time to time.
+And, with a mild crisis, I mean me casually contemplating doing a sexy backflip off a very high bridge.

-So in the spirit of bad science, let’s see what happens if we take out a variable out.
+So, in the spirit of bad science, let us see what happens if we take out a variable.

-You don’t feel like joining the Sober September Challenge?.
-Here are some reasons to try this.
+Do you not feel like joining the Sober September Challenge?
+Here are some reasons to try it.

 5 Reasons For Sober September

-The first reasons for a Sober September is that you will safe a ton of money.
-We all know the unpleasant feeling of looking at the receipts in your purse on Sunday morning realizing that you in your drunk rage broke your iPhone screen again.
+The first reason for a Sober September is that you will safe a ton of money.
+We all know that unpleasant feeling when looking at the receipts in your wallet on a Sunday morning, and realising that you in your drunken rage, you broke your iPhone screen again.

 Your wallet, however, will be grateful.
-So instead of night out in a club, invest the money otherwise in something that is equally or even more fun.
-The idea is that you don’t feel like you are sacrificing in sober September, but that you are actually gaining quality in your life.
+So instead of a night out in a club, invest the money in something that is equally or even more fun.
+The idea is for you not to feel like you are sacrificing in Sober September, but that you are actually gaining quality in your life.

 No one believes you can do it.
 Not even yourself.
 And you and your friends have very good evidence to back it up.

 We all have been that guy who told everyone that they are going to stop drinking forever on a Sunday morning, only to break our sworn vows the next weekend.
-This is why decided to post this today.
-Maybe there are some of you fckfaces who feel the weekend in their bones.
+This is why I decided to post this today.
+Maybe some of you fckfaces feel the weekend in your bones.

-Sober September will not only prove your friends wrong, you will actually boost your self-efficacy.
-Meaning the belief in your own abilities.
+Sober September will not only prove your friends wrong, but you will also actually boost your self-efficacy, which means the belief in your own abilities.

-We all have the ability to change in an instant.
-And there are very few adjustments that are as strong as to stop to poison yourself.
-Instead of focusing on finding the next nutritional philosophy try for a while to just stop with the obvious stuff that makes you weak.
+We all can change in an instant, and there are very few adjustments that are as strong as to stop poisoning yourself.
+Instead of focusing on finding the next nutritional philosophy, try for a while to just stop with the obvious stuff that makes you weak.

-So sit down for a few seconds and create a strategy that will be successful.
+So, sit down for a few seconds and create a strategy that will be successful.
 Do not rely on your willpower!
 Make preparations while you are motivated.
-Write down reasons for yourself why your body deserves a brake from drinking and what you will actually gain by stopping for a while.
+Write down the reasons for yourself, why your body deserves a break from drinking, and what you will actually gain by stopping for a while.

-A key principle of behavior psychology is that if there is competing behavior, the easier behavior wins.
-So make drinking in September hard for you.
+A fundamental principle of behaviour psychology is that if there is competing behaviour, the more natural behaviour wins.
+So, make drinking in September hard for yourself.

 No booze in your house.
-If you don’t feel strong enough to go to a bar, don’t go.
+If you do not feel strong enough to go to a bar, do not go.

-If there would be a recipe for depression, alcohol, and financial problems would be on top of the list.
+If there was a recipe for depression, alcohol, and financial problems, it would be on top of the list.
 In my pursuit of deconstructing unhappiness and learning more about mood disorders, I interviewed hundreds of case studies.
 A significant amount of them had some form of alcohol problem or even addictive tendencies.

-After sober September you can still decide if it is worth it for you to miss out on some craziness in order to invest in your health.
+After Sober September you can still decide if it is worthwhile for you to miss out on some craziness in order to invest in your health.

-My basketball season is going to start in two weeks, and today I realized that my zipper required a little extra pull in order to get my trousers closed.
-Sober September will change your pretty quick, and you will be surprised by how much people will notice.
+My basketball season is going to start in two weeks, and today I realized that my zipper required a little extra pull to get my trousers closed.
+Sober September will change you pretty quick, and you will be surprised by how much people will notice.

-No drinking in September will not only boost your looks, your financial situation but you will have actually more will power.
-You will prove to yourself that you are in charge, that you can stop any time, with anything.
-And since you are more energetic you have more will power to say no to other things.
-So if your friend asks you the next time if you want to come to an all you can eat Chinese restaurant you will be more likely to say no.
+No drinking in September will not only boost your looks, and your financial situation, but you will have more willpower actually.
+You will prove to yourself that you are in charge, that you can stop any time, with anything, and since you are more energetic, you have more willpower to say no to other things.
+So, the next time your friend asks you if you want to come to an all you can eat Chinese restaurant, you will be more likely to say no.

-So why not use sober September in order to invest an entire month into yourself.
+So why not use Sober September to invest an entire month into yourself.

-So as always thank you guys for and I wish you a happy sober september!
+So as always thank you guys for reading, and I wish you a happy Sober September!